Lethbridge: Geography

 The city of Lethbridge is located at 49.7° north latitude and 112.833° west longitude and covers an area of 127.19 km2.
-It is divided by the Oldman River; its valley has been turned into one of the largest urban park systems in North America at 16 km2 of protected land.
-Lethbridge is Alberta's third-largest by population after Calgary and Edmonton.
-It is the third largest in area after Calgary and Edmonton and is near the Canadian Rockies, 210 km southeast of Calgary.
+It is divided by the Oldman River; its valley, the Oldman River valley parks system, has been turned into one of the largest urban park systems in North America at 16 km2 of protected land.
+Lethbridge is Alberta's third-largest city by population and area after Calgary and Edmonton.
+It is located near the Canadian Rockies, 210 km southeast of Calgary.

 Lethbridge is split into three geographical areas: north, south and west.
-The Oldman River separates West Lethbridge from the other two, while Crowsnest Trail and the Canadian Pacific Railway rail line separate North and South Lethbridge.
+The Oldman River separates West Lethbridge from the other two, while Crowsnest Trail and the Canadian Pacific Kansas City rail line separate North and South Lethbridge.
 The newest and largest of the three areas, West Lethbridge (pop.
 40,898) is home to the University of Lethbridge—which opened at that site in 1971.
-Although several farms existed on the what is now the Westside, the first housing development was not completed until 1974 and Whoop-Up Drive access opened only in 1975.
+Although several farms existed on what is now the Westside, the first housing development was not completed until 1974 and Whoop-Up Drive access opened only in 1975.
 Much of the city's recent growth has been on the west side, and it has the youngest median age of the three.
 The north side (pop.
 28,172) was originally populated by workers from local coal mines.
 It has the oldest population of the three areas, is home to multiple industrial parks and includes the former Hamlet of Hardieville, which was annexed by Lethbridge in 1978.
 South Lethbridge (pop.
-32,412) is the commercial heart of the city; it contains the downtown core, the bulk of retail and hospitality establishments, and the Lethbridge College.
+32,412) is the commercial heart of the city; it contains the downtown core, Downtown Lethbridge, the bulk of retail and hospitality establishments, and the Lethbridge Polytechnic.